 Ceramic glass cannot be recycled.
-Old glass, breakage or otherwise unusable ceramic glass, must be discarded as residual waste.
+Old glass, breakage

+or otherwise unusable ceramic glass must be discarded as residual waste.
 Ceramic glass has a higher melting temperature, and can therefore not be recycled together with glass.
-In case it would be mixed with ordinary glass, it would damage the raw material and could, in worst case end the recycling of glass.
+If mixed with ordinary glass, it would damage the raw material and could, in worst case end the recycling of glass.
 It is an important contribution to the environment to ensure that ceramic glass does not end up with the recycling of ordinary glass.